astropy/astroquery/docs/simbad/simbad.rst

 If you want to perform large queries, we suggest using vectorized queries when possible.
-You can pass `~astroquery.simbad.Simbad.query_region` a vector of coordinates, and SIMBAD will treat this as one query.
+You can pass `~astroquery.simbad.Simbad.query_region` a vector of coordinates or `~astroquery.simbad.Simbad.query_objects` a list of object names, and SIMBAD will treat this submission as a single query.
+See `vectorized queries <Vectorized Queries>`_ below.
-See `query regions <Query Regions>`_ below.

 Query an Identifier
 -------------------